Are you wanting to identify a target market for your service business, but not sure where to start?

 Once you’ve identified your target market, the next step is to start engaging with people who fit your target market profile to validate your research.

-Click the button below to register and save your seat:
+Click the button below to find out more…

 Did you find this post helpful?
 Please don’t forget to PIN to Pinterest or share on Facebook.